crisdj13-code/jcars-rails-app/README.md

 * Configuration
+    Will update later on !
 * Database creation
+     Will update later on !
 * Database initialization
+     Will update later on !
 * How to run the test suite
+     Will update later on !
 * Services (job queues, cache servers, search engines, etc.)
+     Will update later on !
 * Deployment instructions
+     Will update later on !
 * ...